eddiewebb/dotfiles/README.md

 here "gitprompt" is a file that does some nifty formatting of the bash_prompt, and is sourced from everyone's unique .bash_profile

-All you need to do is check out the repo as a different name, and modify install.sh with the path.
+All you need to do is check out the repo as a different name, really that's it.
+Everything else works the same!

 ```
 cd ~
 git clone [ADDITIONAL repo URL] [different repo name]
 ```

-Have a look at the [`multiple-dotfile-repos`](https://github.com/eddiewebb/dotfiles/tree/multiple-dotfile-repos) branch as an example.